Rhymeus/geeky-hugo/exampleSite/content/about.md

 Furthermore, I have experience in conducting **penetration testing** and **bug hunting** for companies and government.
 I also achieved the Top 5 Winners of the Kemdikbud Bug Bounty 2022, which further strengthened my interest in the field of **cybersecurity**.
 The competition involved performing pentesting on government systems that were still operational.

 I am very interested in a career in **cybersecurity** and developing secure information systems.
-I am committed to continuous learning and growth in my career and contributing to the organizations I serve in the future.
+I am committed to continuous learning and growth in my career and contributing to the organizations I serve in the future.s